PeterCookDev/TalksIveEnjoyed/Agile.md

 ## Tools

 - [Tim Berglund - Git from the bits up](https://www.youtube.com/watch?v=MYP56QJpDr4)  [55:44]

 - [The Motivation for a Monolithic Codebase Why Google Stores Billions of Lines of Code in  a single repository](https://www.youtube.com/watch?v=W71BTkUbdqE)  [30:49]

 - [Alex Gaynor - The cobbler's children have no shoes, or building better tools for ourselves](https://www.youtube.com/watch?v=gRFHvavxnos) [29:51]
+Takeaway: We build big frameworks, but we don't build little tools for ourselves.
+Implement processes by a computer rather than by hand as it means no ambiguity in what the process is or does as its code.
+Examples of using github3 api in python.

 ## Technical Writing